karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 Relevance
 :	A discussion of the relevance of the publication's findings to your interest in spatial data management in your research area/project.

-Please post your writeup as a new "Thread" in the class's "Literature Review Results" discussion forum in Learn.
+Please post your writeup in the class' collaboration space.

 ### Class Project ###

 Please continue your work in defining your data management focus for the term.
-Please schedule a time for us to "meet" to discuss your thoughts on this before 2/19 so we can make sure you are on track to be able to begin defining the specific datasets that you will be producing and documenting as part of your term project.
+Please schedule a time for us to "meet" to discuss your thoughts on this by the end of *Week 6* so we can make sure you are on track to be able to begin defining the specific datasets that you will be producing and documenting as part of your term project.